ahillss/rpi5_setup/Problems.md

 ### WD Blue SN580

-* with power saving enabled can idle at around 40 degrees, but when off it idles at 60 to 70 degrees
+* with power saving enabled can idle at around 40 degrees, but when off it idles at 60 (but to 70 degrees?)

 * had disconnecting issues (when nvme gen not set to 1?)

-### Patriot p300 (non us version)
+### Patriot P300 (non us version)

 * with power savings disabled, idles around 40 degrees